michelleconville/drizzle-and-shade/README.md

 ## Deployment

-The final Deployed site can be found [here](https://drizzleandshade-4e77ed93aac5.herokuapp.com/).
+The final Deployed site can be found on [Heroku](https://drizzleandshade-4e77ed93aac5.herokuapp.com/).
 I have included details of the deployment process in a separate document called [DEPLOYMENT.md](DEPLOYMENT.md).

 ##### Back to [top](#table-of-contents)